The structured interview is a standardized interview process that comes with several advantages and disadvantages.

 By following this method, the idea and thought of the responder can be found out before going in for a second methodology.

 This method also adds to gather a lot of information for them.
-This type of interview is also beneficial for ones who have a flair for detailed research.
+This type of interview is also beneficial for those who have a flair for detailed research.

 9. Can get to know details: